lakshmi2688/data-512/data-512-a2/README.md

 <h2><strong>Links to all relevant API documentation:</strong></h2>
-<p>The corpus we use for the detox project is called the Wikipedia Talk corpus, and it consists of three datasets.
-Each dataset contains thousands of online discussion posts made by Wikipedia editors who discuss how to write and edit Wikipedia articles.
-Crowdworkers labelled these posts for three kinds of hostile speech: “toxicity”, “aggression”, and “personal attacks”.
-Many posts in each dataset were labelled by multiple crowdworkers for each type of hostile speech, to improve accuracy.</p>

-<p>Google data scientists used these <a href='https://figshare.com/projects/Wikipedia_Talk/16731'>annotated datasets</a> to train machine learning models as part of a project called <a href='https://conversationai.github.io/'>Conversation AI</a>.
-The models have been used in a variety of software products and made freely accessible to anyone through the Perspective API. </p>

-<p>There are currently two distinct types of data included:</p>
-   <ol><li> A corpus of all 95 million user and article talk diffs made between 2001–2015 which can be scored by our personal attacks model.</li>
-   <li> An annotated dataset of 1m crowd-sourced annotations that cover 100k talk page diffs (with 10 judgements per diff) for personal attacks, aggression, and toxicity.</li></ol>
 <h4>Due to the large size of the datasets, these datasets can be downloaded from the below links</h4>
 <ul><li>https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Aggression/4267550</li>
 <li>https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973</li>